IJbeasley/Personal_Academic_Website/content/resources/2021-09-11-workflowr-intro/index.md

 ```
 workflowr::wflow_git_config(
-                             user.name = "", #put your gitlab username here
+                             user.name = "", #put your GitLab username here
-                             user.email = "") #put your gitlab email here
+                             user.email = "") #put your GitLab email here
 ```

-### (2) Starting the workflowr project
+### (2) Start the workflowr project

 This step will be different depending on the stage your project is at.
 In general, you should perform this step when your repository is your current working directory (as the default for directory is ".").
-If you have already got files in this repository, it is important that you set existing = FALSE, and overwrite = FALSE so none of your file are overwritten.
+If you already have files in this repository, it is essential that you set ```existing = FALSE````and ```overwrite = FALSE```.
+Making these settings will ensure you do not overwrite any existing files.

-For more detailed advice you should look at the setting up vignette relevant to your specific level of project development (starting from stratch [here](https://jdblischak.github.io/workflowr/articles/wflow-01-getting-started.html), existing project but not workflowr project [here](https://jdblischak.github.io/workflowr/articles/wflow-03-migrating.html)  .
+For more detailed advice, look at the setting up vignettes on the workflowr documentation page.
+There will be one precisely relevant to your specific level of project development:  if you are [starting from scratch](https://jdblischak.github.io/workflowr/articles/wflow-01-getting-started.html), existing project but not workflowr project [here](https://jdblischak.github.io/workflowr/articles/wflow-03-migrating.html).

 ```
 workflowr::wflow_start(